BOOK: “Trauma & Recovery”

 They know that when searching for help they pay someone a huge compliment – it shows genuine respect for that person’s expertise & judgment, or wouldn’t have asked them.
 They’re eager to learn from others

-• take care of themselves.
-They don’t wait for others to do for them what they can do for themselves.
+• take care of themself.
+They don’t wait for others to do for them what they can do for themself.
 They’re willing to learn easier & better ways to do things, & find procedures to make their life less complicated or stressful

 are optimistic.
-They have a realistic view of their future, knowing from experience that bad situations eventually right themselves, & that many stressors can be overcome with sensible plans.
+They have a realistic view of their future, knowing from experience that bad situations usually work out, & that many stressors can be overcome with sensible plans.
 They have the ability to see the light at the end of the tunnel, & plan their journey toward it.

 Optimism allows confident people to believe they’ll be OK, no matter how bad the current situation may seem.
 They never give up, but know it’s good to regularly take a break